sar2160/personalwebsite-archive/_posts/2016-09-27-Path-Dependency.md

 <img src="assets/biased_polya.gif" alt="A biased polya process" style= "width: 400px;" align="center"/>

-Page describes many other processes that are more interesting and I have yet to get to all of them.
-Maybe over time.
+Page describes many other processes that are more interesting and I have yet to get to all of them; maybe I'll fill them in over time.
 I find the exercise to be a very useful way to look at the spread of social institutions over time.